HPC-AI-Team/pexsi/doc/introduction.md

     - Bug fix: remove a const attribute in CSCToCSR since it is modified by MPI.

+    - Experimental feature: Add DFTDriver2 which allows only one PEXSI iteration per SCF iteration.
+This requires a careful setup of the inertia counting procedure.

+    - Experimental feature: In DFTDriver2, the muMinInertia and muMaxInertia are updated to avoid the true chemical potential to be at the edge of an interval.

 - v0.9.0 (07/15/2015) **Major update**